 A reminder for you: write your “first love story” in your personal journal or even the comments section below.
 Writing is such a healthy way to process your emotions and experiences, and can give you personal and practical insight into why you can’t let go of your first love.

-I can’t offer advice on what to do or why you can’t let go of your first love, but I read every comment.
+How are you doing?
+Feel free to comment below.
 I encourage you to respond to other readers’ comments if you feel led, and to share your experience of losing the first person you ever loved.